garrytrinder/garrytrinder.github.io/_posts/2018-05-24-start-with-why.md

 ![](/public/img/the-golden-circle.png){: .center-image }

 The Golden Circle is how Simon "codeified" his message, starting from within the circle, Why drives behaviour, How and What are the tools to help achieve that behaviour.
+I'm not going to go into detail about how that behaviour is changed, Simon can do it so much better than I can, in the video above.

 ### Finding My Why